citp/privacy-policy-historical/s/sy/syn/syndaver.com.md

-> *The following text is extracted and transformed from the syndaver.com privacy policy that was archived on 2015-11-08.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20151108054558id_/http%3A//syndaver.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the syndaver.com privacy policy that was archived on 2016-05-10.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20160510013426id_/http%3A//syndaver.com/privacy-policy) for the most accurate reproduction.*

-# Privacy Policy | SynDaver™ Labs
+# Privacy Policy | SynDaver Labs

 ## General